zng-ui/zng/docs/Examples.md

 ```

 Optionally, take a screenshot and save it to `examples/res/screenshots/<example-name>.png`.
 You can take a screenshot using
-the inspector window, press `Ctrl+Shift+I` then press the screenshot button.
+the inspector window, press `Ctrl+Shift+I` then click the "Save Screenshot" menu.

 Run [`oxipng`](https://github.com/shssoichiro/oxipng) or another minifier on the screenshot before committing.